Back to all posts

 In contrast, a deep tissue massage uses more intense, focused pressure to target the deeper layers of muscle and connective tissue.
 It’s specifically designed to address chronic pain, stubborn knots, and postural issues.
 While a Swedish massage aims for broad relaxation, deep tissue work is more targeted, zeroing in on specific problem areas to release long-held tension.

-Key Techniques of Swedish Massage
+The Origins of Swedish Massage

 A truly great Swedish massage is more than just a back rub; it’s a thoughtful sequence of specific hand movements that have been perfected over centuries.
 These techniques are the foundation of what makes this type of massage so effective for both mind and body.
 Each stroke has a distinct purpose, from warming up your muscles to releasing deep-seated tension.
 Our therapists are experts at blending these five core techniques to create a seamless experience that feels both incredibly relaxing and therapeutically effective.
 Understanding these strokes can help you appreciate the artistry behind your massage and communicate your needs more clearly.

-Effleurage: Long, Gliding Strokes
+Effleurage: Long, Soothing Glides

 This is likely the first and last touch you’ll feel during your massage.
 Effleurage (pronounced ef-fleur-age) consists of long, sweeping, and gliding strokes that warm up your muscle tissue and relax your body.
 Your therapist will use their palms to apply gentle pressure, typically moving in the direction of your heart to encourage blood circulation.
 This technique is essential for preparing your body for deeper work and serves as a soothing transition between other, more focused strokes.
 It’s the classic movement most people associate with a relaxing Swedish massage and is fundamental to creating a sense of calm and flow throughout your session.